mangye16/Cross-Modal-Re-ID-baseline/README.md

 # Cross-Modal-Re-ID-baseline (AGW)
-Pytorch Code for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [1] and SYSU-MM01 dataset [2].
+Pytorch Code of AGW method [1] for Cross-Modality Person Re-Identification (Visible Thermal Re-ID) on RegDB dataset [3] and SYSU-MM01 dataset [4].

-We adopt the two-stream network structure introduced in [3].
+We adopt the two-stream network structure introduced in [2].
 ResNet50 is adopted as the backbone.
 The softmax loss is adopted as the baseline.

 |Datasets    | Pretrained| Rank@1  | mAP |  mINP |  Model|
 | --------   | -----    | -----  |  -----  | ----- |------|